tonytian98/tonytian98/README.md

-### Hi there👋 I'm Tony.
-I'm determined to develop my career in data analytics, hopefully in data science in the future too
+### Hi there👋 I'm Tony, determined to develop my career in data analytics

 ### My Skill Sets